Amarillo officials detail plans for homeless community

 The proposed cost for the project would be around $2-3 million dollars to build the community, as well as additional funds for ongoing costs.
 The city plans to use $1,113,940 of American Rescue Plan Act (ARP) funding to purchase the pallet shelters.
 ARP money is received from the federal government in response to needs that arose out of the COVID-19 pandemic.

 The City of Amarillo will not be in charge of running the shelter.
-Riddlesburger said he wants to partner with local nonprofits to provide funds and staffing.
+Riddlespurger said he wants to partner with local nonprofits to provide funds and staffing.

-“This is something that we as the city would like to help in the creation of getting this built.”
-Riddlesburger said.
+“This is something that we as the city would like to help in the creation of getting this built,” he said.
 “Then we want to find that right agency that’s going to partner with us.
 The city is not going to run this. it’s going to be that agency that comes out of the works.”

 Benefit